 It is an investment management firm, which comes under the prudential category for Banks, Building Societies and Investments firms (BIPRU) in the FCA Handbook.

-Tees Financial Limited has two elements; Financial Planning which consists of providing advice regarding investment, protection, retirement, equity release, long term care and inheritance tax planning and Investment Management which provides portfolio management services.
+Tees Financial Limited is a Financial Planning Firm which consists of providing advice regarding investment, protection, retirement, equity release, long term care and inheritance tax planning.

 The Firm will make its annual Pillar 3 disclosures on our website (www.teeslaw.com) after approval of the year end financial statements and review of its ICAAP.